AlexLabram/Bonsai/WGCourse/TheoryMain.md

 + End-of-life
 	- Resale
 		- Bonsai pricing gets very complicated!
-		- Good record-keeping is important if you ever plan to sell on
+		- Good record-keeping is vital if you ever plan to sell on, especially with expensive pots/trees or unusual material
+	- Death
+		- Always take the time to understand what killed your tree!
+		- "Looks dead" doesn't always mean "is dead": scratch bark to check if the cambium is still green
+		- If some life remains, emergency cuttings can be taken or the tree can be restyled as jin
-	- Soil from dead plants can often be recycled if dried and sieved
+		- Soil from dead plants can often be recycled if dried and sieved (unless dead of disease / pests)
 	- ...This section not discussed further here (we're focused on survive+thrive)

 ### Doing it on the cheap